scottmuc/infrastructure/pi/README.md

 # Raspberry Pi

-I now have a raspberry pi and will add my setup here.
+I now have a raspberry pi and this is how I set it up.

 # Current Hardware